Do You Have a Map Of ... ?

 Looking for historical maps or air photos?
 The University Library Map Collection is a rich resource of scholarly materials, geospatial data, and reference materials to support your research in the fields of geography, geology, urban studies, and Los Angeles history.

-Most of the Map Collection's cartographic resources are uncataloged and located in closed stacks.
-However, librarians and staff are available to help you find maps, air photos, and GIS data for your research projects.
-To request a research consultation, please stop by the Map Collection Reference Desk (Oviatt 26) or send an email using the "Ask a Research Question."
+Most of the cartographic resources are uncataloged and located in closed stacks.
+However, staff are available to help you find maps, air photos, and GIS data for your research projects.
+To request a research consultation, send an email using the "Ask a Research Question."
 Please allow approximately 24 hours for email inquiries.
 Once we have located the requested materials we will contact you to schedule a viewing appointment.

-The Map Collection Reading Room is located in Oviatt 26 (Garden Level) and is available for studying and browsing.
-The Reading Room has two (2) computer workstations equipped with Microsoft Office software, ArcMap, Photoshop, Illustrator, and QGIS.
+The Map Collection Reading Room is located in Room 26 (Garden Level) and is available for studying and browsing.
+Materials in the Reading Room (books, atlases, government documents) are non-circulating, but staff are available to help you find and use cartographic resources.
+The Reading Room has two (2) computer workstations equipped with Microsoft Office software, ArcDesktop, ArcPro, Photoshop, Illustrator, and QGIS.

 Access to the Collections

 Historical cartographic collections are located in closed stacks and not open to general browsing.
-However, Map Collection librarians and staff are happy to help you with your research questions and pull materials for you to use, in consultation with the Map Curator.
-To access the collections, please stop by our Reference Desk in Oviatt 26 (Garden Level), email us using the "Ask a Research Question" form, or call during business hours to make an appointment at 818-677-3465.
+However, Map Collection staff are happy to help you with your research questions and pull materials for you to use, in consultation with the Map Curator.
+To access the collections, email us using the "Ask a Research Question" form, or call during business hours to make an appointment at 818-677-3465.
 We will do our best to assist you.